dotnet/iot/tools/templates/DeviceBindingTemplate/dotnet_new_device-binding_csharp/README.md

 ﻿# _DeviceBinding

 ## Summary
-Provide a brief description on what the component is and its functonality.
+Provide a brief description on what the component is and its functionality.

 ## Device Family
 Provide a list of component names and link to datasheets (if available) the binding will work with.